Review and buy the current Journals of African Poetry

-Subsequent journal volumes have featured poems, more reviews and critical understanding which set the background for Africana studies in literature, with a Chat Forum created for exchange of critical opinions on African poetry, and guaranteed to excite insights from pundits of the genre.
+Courtesy, the International Research Council on African Literature and Culture, IRCALC, the journals of new poetry boost a good number of literary theses which testify to the dawn of criticism of poetry in Africa.
+Journal volumes have featured poems, more reviews and critical understanding which set the background for Africana studies in literature, with a Chat Forum created for exchange of critical opinions on African poetry and guaranteed to excite pundits of the genre.

-Indeed the journals of African poetry have come from an initial attempt to configure the character and major trends of new poetry toward revealing an African worldview distinct from the spatial demarcations of imperial British and French designs in a long exploited continent.
+Indeed the journals of African poetry have come from an initial attempt to configure the character and major trends of new poetry in Africa.
+Truly revealing is the African worldview undaunted by the spatial demarcations of imperial British and French designs in a long exploited continent.

 Journal of New Poetry 6